 - Students are encouraged, but not required, to attend the conference sessions.

-- One single static PowerPoint slide is permitted.
-Slide transitions, animations or ‘movement’ of any description of the slide content is not allowed.
+- A single static slide is permitted in the presentation (no slide transitions, animations or ‘movement’ of any description).

 - Competitors will be evaluated and ranked by a judging panel guided by the Judging Matrix.

 - Feedback regarding the competitor’s performance will not be provided.